Dr Penelope (Pep) Serow

 Invited Keynote Address: Title: Making Education for Sustainability a priority in the Mathematics Classroom: Is it Possible?
 Canberra Mathematics Association Conference (August 2010)

-2013-17 Nauru Teacher Education Project, Project Leader and Governance (DFAT funds via Nauru Gov, $5,600,000) This project provides all preservice and inservice teacher training in Nauru (developing Pacific Island Country).
+2013-21 Nauru Teacher Education Project, Project Leader and Governance (DFAT funds in partnership with Nauru Gov, $9,200,000).
+This project provides all preservice and inservice teacher training and associated research in Nauru (developing Pacific Island Country).
 The model provides a targeted Pacific Focus Associate Degree in Teaching and Bachelor of Education in the areas of Early Childhood, Primary, Secondary, and Special Education.

-2015-16 Enhancing Creativity and Inclusive Education in Nauruan Schools, Project Leader (NZAid funds via Nauru Gov, $180,000) The project outcomes include creative arts curriculum design and implementation from Prep to Yr 10 for Nauruan Schools.
+2015-16 Enhancing Creativity and Inclusive Education in Nauruan Schools, Project Leader (NZAid funds in partnership with Nauru Gov, $180,000) The project outcomes include creative arts curriculum design and implementation from Prep to Yr 10 for Nauruan Schools.
 The second component is a targeted approach at a system level towards inclusive education at all levels and sectors.

 2015-17 Nauru Community Welfare and Wellbeing Project, Project Leader and Governance (DFAT funds via Nauru Gov, $550,000) This project concerns a health education test model of the UNE Teacher Education model developed.
 The model provides a targeted program for the Pacific Context titled Diploma of Community Welfare and Wellbeing (Pacific Focus).

-2011/12/13 Nauru Mathematics Curriculum Development and Implementation Project (Consultancy and Research, AusAID funds via Nauru Gov, $160,000).
+2011-13 Nauru Mathematics Curriculum Development and Implementation Project (Consultancy and Research, AusAID funds in partnership with Nauru Gov, $160,000).
 Designed, prepared, and implemented new national mathematics curriculum for Nauru alongside continual professional development and resource creation.

-2008/9 Indigenous Teacher Education Experience Project (DEEWR, $54 000) This project targets community involvement, educational experiences, mentoring, school retention rates, the need to increase the number of Indigenous students considering the teaching profession, and support to maintain and reach this goal.
+2008-9 Indigenous Teacher Education Experience Project, Project Leader (DEEWR, $54 000) This project targets community involvement, educational experiences, mentoring, school retention rates, the need to increase the number of Indigenous students considering the teaching profession, and support to maintain and reach this goal.
 The project is one strategy to assist in ‘closing the gap’ through a targeted Indigenous Teaching Education Experience Project (ITEEP).

 2008 eLearning Fellowship Grant ($3000) Recipient of funding to: develop a unit within mathematics education that engages with appropriate eLearning practices; develop case studies of good practice; and identification of professional development needs across the school/discipline.